microsoft/FluidFramework/docs/content/docs/deep/containers-runtime.md

 ---
-title: Containers and the container runtime
+title: "Containers and the container runtime"
 menuPosition: 5
+aliases:
+  - "/docs/concepts/containers-runtime"
 ---

 A **Fluid container** is a foundational concept for creating anything with the Fluid Framework.
 All of the sample Fluid